armory/docs/content/en/docs/installation/operator.md

 3. Export Armory profiles.

-   If you have configured Armory profiles, you will need to migrate these profiles to the `SpinnakerService` manifest.
+   If you have configured Armory profiles, you need to migrate these profiles to the `SpinnakerService` manifest.

    First, identify the current profiles under  `~/.hal/default/profiles`